npm/rfcs/accepted/0000-npm-audit-xml-report.md

 Instead of implementing an OWASP Dependency Check XML generation it should be possbile to add support for custom audit reporters.
 So third party reporters can do this job.

 A tool that can process the json format report from `npm audit --json`.
+That's a valid alternative but why has `npm audit` a json representation and not owasp report for a direct use in a security plugin?

 ## Implementation